filemombarbosa/fioriweatherapp/README.md

 - Git.
 - Nodejs.

-Run the following commands in your console:
+Run the following command in your console:
 ```bash
 # Download the App from the Repository
 git clone https://github.com/filemombarbosa/fioriweatherapp.git